Congress Rolls Back Obama-Era Rule On Hunting Bears And Wolves In Alaska

 He added: "Repealing these protections also undermines the critical role predators play in healthy ecosystems."

-Still, Sen. Lisa Murkowski (R-Alaska) says these objections come from activists unfamiliar with Alaska, where "state management of fish and wildlife is practically sacrosanct."
+Still, Republican Sen. Lisa Murkowski of Alaska says these objections come from activists unfamiliar with Alaska, where "state management of fish and wildlife is practically sacrosanct."

 "Opponents will allege that the repeal of this rule will legalize brutal predator control practices," Murkowski said, according to the Dispatch News.
 "The Senate should know that it is already illegal for hunters to use certain practices — gas against wolves, traps to bears.
 You can't do this in national wildlife refuges in Alaska."